 - 1. A student is limited to using two personal days in any one discrete course block. - 2.
-Personal days cannot be taken: - a. on days where exams are scheduled - b. on days where simulated patient encounters are scheduled - c. on days where IPE (interprofessional experience) sessions are scheduled - d. on days where ICE (initial clinical experience) clinic visits are scheduled - e. during Bridge weeks - f. during M1 orientation - g. during M3 orientation - 3.
+Personal days cannot be taken: - a. on days when exams are scheduled - b. on days where simulated patient encounters are scheduled.
+This includes high-fidelity simulation, standardized patient simulation, and learn-the-exam sessions. - c. on days where IPE (interprofessional experience) sessions are scheduled - d. on days where ICE (initial clinical experience) clinic visits are scheduled - e. during Bridge weeks - f. during M1 orientation - g. during M3 orientation - 3.
 Personal days cannot be used to extend university holidays or combined with excused absences noted above. - 4.
 Personal days must be used as a whole and cannot be subdivided (i.e., no half days or individual sessions). - 5.
 Personal days cannot be used retroactively for missed sessions. - 6.
 Unused personal days do not "roll over" (i.e., do not accumulate across semesters).